jlmedina123/codingforfun/notes/internalsclass.md

 	* static: `define_per_cpu()`, `get_cpu_var()`, `put_cpu_var()`

 * others (dont allocate):
-	* `ioremap(), ioremap_nocache(), pci_iomap()`: for mmio. maps bus memory into CPU space.
+	* `ioremap(), ioremap_nocache(), pci_iomap()`: for mmio. maps physical address (bus memory) into kernel virtual address space (CPU space).
 It makes bus memory accessible to CPU via readb/l/w and writeb/l/w.
 Maps (it creates PTE entries) device memory to kernel virtual addr space.
 Address returned cannot be used directly deferenced by CPU.
 Use wrappers write/readb/w/l()
 	* `request_mem_region`: for mmio. to reserver range of physical addresses that device maps and uses
 	* `remap_pfn_range`: for mmap. reserves virtual address range and maps it to range of physical pages that were previously allocated.
 Usually used for mmap implementation.
 Allows direct access to device memory or kernel memory from user space.
 Creates kernel page table entry that points main memory or device memory to virtual address space memory